 Fundamentals of Microeconomics

 This class will introduce you to some key concepts and principles of economics, focusing particularly on consumer theory and the theory of the firm.
 You’ll be shown how these concepts and theories are applied to the analysis of a range of contemporary real world issues.

 You’ll learn about key macroeconomic variables and how changes in GDP, unemployment and inflation can impact on day-to-day policy and business decisions.
 You'll also study objectives and challenges in the design of macroeconomic policies by central banks and government’s finance departments and gain an understanding of how policies impact on the macroeconomic environment.

 Topics in Public Economics

 This class builds on the knowledge acquired in Foundations of Business Economics to explore the role of government and public policy in the economy.
-You will learn about why governments often intervene in the economy when markets do not operate as planned, and gain an understanding of the trade-offs faced when intervening.
-You will also learn about how public utilities operate and why and how they are regulated.
+You'll learn about why governments often intervene in the economy when markets do not operate as planned, and gain an understanding of the trade-offs faced when intervening.
+You'll also learn about how public utilities operate and why and how they are regulated.

 This course will enable you to understand global trends and to study the key drivers of international economics, including how exchange rates move; what determines flows of international investment; and why some countries grow more quickly than others.
 With the global economy becoming ever more integrated, understanding of these issues is important for the applied Economist working within business, consulting and policy.